 Clarence has won many awards and honors.
 In 2014, the Distinction award at the 1st Hong Kong International Music Competition for Young Pianists.
 In 2011, 2nd Prize at the National Piano & Violin Competition and 3rd Prize at the Conservatory’s Piano Concerto Competition.
 In 2006, the Platinum award at the Singapore Performer’s Festival.
 In 2005, the Top Prize at the Young Pianist Competition Senior Category.

 He has appeared as the concerto soloist with the Singapore Symphony Orchestra, Artsakh State Chamber Orchestra, Singapore Chinese Orchestra, Singapore Festival Orchestra, Braddell Heights Symphony Orchestra, Orchestra of the Music Makers and the Yong Siew Toh Conservatory’s New Music Ensemble.
 He has also collaborated with the Penang Philharmonic Orchestra, Metropolitan Festival Orchestra, Base Philharmonic Orchestra, Yong Siew Toh Conservatory Orchestra and Ding Yi Music Company.

-Clarence is currently on the Piano Faculty at LASALLE College of the Arts, an Adjunct Collaborative Pianist at the Yong Siew Toh Conservatory of Music and the head of the Young Artist Program at MW Fine Arts Academy.
-He is also the Assistant Director (Piano) of the Examiners council and member of the academic advisory board for the International Performing & Visual Arts Examination Board (IPVAEB).
+Clarence is currently on the Piano Faculty at LASALLE College of the Arts, an Adjunct Collaborative Pianist at the Yong Siew Toh Conservatory of Music and the Program Director of the Young Artist Program at MW School of Music.
+He is also the Vice-President of the International Performing & Visual Arts Examination Board (IPVAEB).